 Residential neighborhoods are the next place to envision restoration.
-They are easy to see on a map, but must be visited to be truly understood (Figure 34).
+They are easy to see on a map but must be visited to be truly understood (Figure 34).
 Each residential neighborhood has a distinctive character in terms of age, lot size, tree cover, lawn size, and general upkeep.
 In addition, neighborhoods tend to be rather homogenous when it comes to resident behavior, awareness and participation in restoration efforts.
 Each unique neighborhood characteristic directly affects the ability to widely implement residential restoration practices, such as on-site retrofits and residential stewardship practices.
 In general, it is not easy to discern neighborhood characteristics from a map or even an aerial photograph.
 Instead, the Neighborhood Source Assessment (NSA) component of the USSR can be used to collect quantitative data on neighborhood characteristics to determine their restoration potential.

-5.9 Large Institutional Land Owners
+5.9 Large Institutional Landowners

-Large institutional land owners have the last remaining land worth prospecting for restoration potential in a subwatershed (Figure 35).
+Large institutional landowners have the last remaining land worth prospecting for restoration potential in a subwatershed (Figure 35).
 Examples include hospitals, colleges, corporate parks, private golf courses, cemeteries and private schools.
 Inspection of aerial photos may reveal that institutions have underutilized areas on their grounds with restoration potential.
 These sites can be problematic, since it may be hard to expend local funds to improve private lands.
 Also, some landowners may be reluctant to bear the cost and maintenance burden associated with restoration projects.
-However, other
+However, other institutional landowners are actively involved in the community and may be willing to partner in restoration efforts.

-Figure 32: Envisioning Restoration in Large Parking Lots Large parking lots produce the highest unit area storm water runoff and pollutant loadings of any subwatershed land use, and stand out in most aerial photographs (Panel A).
+Figure 32: Envisioning Restoration in Large Parking Lots

+Large parking lots produce the highest unit area storm water runoff and pollutant loadings of any subwatershed land use, and stand out in most aerial photographs (Panel A).
 Each large parcel should always be investigated to see if storage or on-site retrofit practices can mitigate their impact on the stream (Panel B).